ULHPC/tutorials/advanced/advanced_parametric_jobs/README.md

 Submit your job with this command

     oarsub --checkpoint 30 --signal 12 -l walltime=00:02:00 -t besteffort -t idempotent $WORK/PS6/launcher-scripts/bash/besteffort/launcher_checkpoint_restart.sh

+Look at the OAR output in the stdout file and monitor the running jobs with oarstat.

+Note that BLCR restore the full context of the job, including the file descriptors.
+Therefore, the output of MATLAB is always sent to the stdout file of the initial job.

 # Please, clean your files